grafana/k6-docs/docs/sources/v0.51.x/using-k6-browser/migrating-to-k6-v0-52.md

 # Are there any other upcoming major breaking changes?

 We think that this is likely the last large breaking change until the browser module is deemed to be stable enough to be a non-experimental module in k6.
 When the browser module is no longer experimental, we think it should only be a small change in the import path from `k6/experimental/browser` to `k6/browser`.
-We have an open [issue on github](https://github.com/grafana/xk6-browser/issues/1117) which you can view and track to see the progress of graduating the browser module out of experimental.
 For more information on graduating extension out of experimental, refer to the [extension graduation process]({{< relref "../extensions/explanations/extension-graduation" >}}).

 # Where to get extra help